REAL-TSE Challenge

 FAQ

 Yes, participants may submit results for one or both tracks of the Challenge.
-Each team may submit up to three valid systems per track.
+Each team may submit up to three submissions per track.
+The submission quota is one submission per track per day, but on the final deadline day (Jun 20, 2026 Jun 25, 2026, AoE), each team may submit up to three submissions per track.

 Teams may use only openly available (open-source) datasets for model training.
 The official training splits of AliMeeting, AISHELL-4, AMI, DipCo, and CHiME6 are permitted, but their development and test sets must not be used at any stage, including pre-training, training, or data augmentation.
 Pre-trained models are allowed but must be clearly documented.